- atari •

 For unknown reasons I did like Atari's Adventure, despite a general hatred of RPG-ish titles.
 When I found Coleco's Venture, I assumed it would be of the same ilk and I'd dig it.
 Well, I did dig it, but it sucked ass by comparison. there were times when I'd have bought anything that was compatible with my beloved Atari 2600.

-In the 4-room maze you are a dot (a pixel for you techie types).
+In the 4-room maze you are a dot (a pixel).
 You're dot's name is Winky and he's deep inside a dungeon trying to collect treasure without being overpowered by monsters.
 All good dungeons have monsters, right?
 Winky becomes a smiley-face when you enter a room and it fills the screen.
 Armed with a bow & Arrow, you can shoot the monsters in the rooms, but avoid contact - even with the dead ones - or lose a life.

 You begin by wandering the hallways as the erratic Hall Monsters close in.
 Actually, I'm not sure if they "close in" as much as scurry around in some sort of pattern.
 Drinking less prior to game-play should reveal the answer.
 Prior to entring a room, Winky can't shoot the Hall Monsters.
 His only option is to avoid them.

 Inside each room your bow & arrow (coincidentally, represented by a dot) aims in the direction you're traveling.
 Shooting a monster kills him, but his carcass lingers and is deadly upon contact and oddly you can't shoot through a fallen monster.
 Anyone who sports a bow & arrow naturally wants to put it in full-auto mode and waste everything in sight, but shooting monsters before securing the treasure results in no points.
 Winky's high score rests in the ability to dodge the monsters until the treasure is scooped up.
 Once you get the treasure and leave a room, you can not go back into that room.